Digital-Alchemy-TS/documentation/docs/home-automation/automation/solar.md

 sidebar_position: 3
 ---

-## 📚 Description

 The solar extension exists to make it easy to perform time math with reference points for the sun.
 It uses `lat/long` provided by Home Assistant, updating reference points nightly with the [Scheduler](/docs/core/scheduler).

-> **Warning**:
-> Data not valid until [onReady](/docs/core/lifecycle/onReady)

 ## 🌅 Reference Points